1Sparky1/O-Book/README.md

 > - Click on the 'Files' tab again.
 > - Select 'mysite/' from the directory list, then 'O-Book/'.
 > - Open 'config.txt' in the file list.
-> - Change the options to the appropriate values, click the 'Save' button in the top right.
+> - Change the options to the appropriate values, then click the 'Save' button in the top right.
 >
 > <br>